4.1. Creating an MQC project¶

 Set the paths of all files that can be imported in MQC.
 This contains:

-As Figure 7.4 shows, the first row of the setup configuration is for setting a .
-If all files are located under the same path, this can be defined once as and all other path values may be configured as relative paths.
+(optional): The first row can be optionally used to set a base path.
+If all files (reports as well as configuration sources) are located under the same path, this can be defined once as and all other path values may be configured as relative paths.

 Set default values for MQC options.
 This contains:

-Diff Revision: The comparison base to be used for Diff pages and visualizations (see Quality Diff and Availability Diff).
+: The comparison base to be used for Diff pages and visualizations.
 Use one of the following options:

 Open local file